ASAP-CRN/sc-atacseq-wf/README.md

 ```
 -h  Display this message and exit
--t  Space-delimited team(s) to promote data for
 -l  List available teams
--s  Source name in bucket name
--d  Space-delimited dataset name(s) in team bucket name, must follow the same order as {team}
--w  Workflow name used as a directory in bucket
+-w  Workflow name used as a directory in bucket (e.g. 'pmdbs_atac_rnaseq')
+-v  Release version (e.g. v4.0.0)
 -p  Promote data.
 If this option is not selected, data that would be copied or deleted is printed out, but files are not actually changed (dry run)
 ```